 Any of the Borrower’s tax obligations or duties are not paid on the due date or become due or capable of being declared due prior to their due date.

-Any changes in the laws of Vietnam which impact on the Lender’s consideration to continue with the Loan.
+Any changes in the laws of the Republic of the Union of Myanmarwhich impact on the Lender’s consideration to continue with the Loan.

-The occurrence of any Event of Default as stipulated in the Credit Agreement, and any relevant documents.
+The occurrence of any Event of Default as stipulated in the Loan Agreement, and any relevant documents.

 On and at any time after the occurrence of an Event of Default which is continuing the Lender is entitled to:

-Declare all or part of the outstanding under the Loan, together with accrued interest, and all other amounts accrued or outstanding under the Credit Agreement, and to be immediately due and payable;
+Declare all or part of the outstanding under the Loan, together with accrued interest, and all other amounts accrued or outstanding under the Loan Agreement, and to be immediately due and payable;

-Terminate all obligations of the Lender under the Credit Agreement, and other relevant documents; and
+Terminate all obligations of the Lender under the Loan Agreement, and other relevant documents; and

-Exercise all of its rights and remedies under the Credit Agreement, and other relevant documents.
+Exercise all of its rights and remedies under the Loan Agreement, and other relevant documents.

 Indemnity